 Yes, Labor & Industries claims (except CRSSA’s) can be reopened for full benefits any time within seven years of the date of first final closure.
 L&I claims can be reopened for medical benefits anytime.
 To reopen you must show an objective worsening of your accepted condition.
 See Reopening an L&I claim

 Mostly good news here.
-The IRS statute 26 USC 104(a)(1) and Federal Tax Regulation 1-104-1(b) states that workers’ compensation benefits for personal injuries or sickness incurred in the course of employment are excluded from gross income (not taxable).
+The IRS statute 26 USC 104(a)(1) and Federal Tax Regulation 1-104-1(b) state that money received under workers’ compensation acts, benefits for personal injuries or sickness incurred in the course of employment are excluded from gross income.
+This means they are not taxable.

 There are two exceptions to the not taxable rule.
 Sidebar payments may not so qualify.
 Also, there is a tax injustice in the reverse offset years (age 62-65), for some persons getting both social security disability and either L&I time loss or L&I pension payments.
 The L&I benefits which offset the taxable Social Security benefits are treated as though they are a taxable Social Security benefit.
 Social Security will send a statement to the injured worker and to the IRS.
 Depending on the remainder of household income, income taxes may be due on these Social Security Benefits even though they are never received.
 28 U.S.C. § 86(d)(3).
 US Tax Court Flores v.
 Commissioner.
 This is an unfair tax.
 Talk to your tax advisor if this taxation of the reverse offset applies to you.